Board policy manual

-The Audit Committee supports the Board in fulfilling its oversight responsibilities regarding the integrity of the Company's accounting and financial reporting, internal controls and disclosure controls; legal, regulatory, ethical, compliance and reporting and timeliness of filings with regulatory authorities; the independence and performance of the Company's external and internal auditors; the management of the Company's risks, creditworthiness, treasury plans and financial policy; and the Company's whistleblower and complaint procedures.
+The Audit Committee supports the Board in fulfilling its oversight responsibilities regarding the integrity of the Company's accounting and financial reporting.
+The Audit Committee monitors the Company’s internal controls and disclosure controls; its legal, regulatory, and ethical compliance and reporting; and the timeliness of filings with regulatory authorities.
+The Audit Committee reviews and assesses the independence and performance of the Company's external and internal auditors, and oversees and monitors the management of the Company's risks, creditworthiness, treasury plans and financial policy, as well as the Company's whistleblower and complaint procedures.

-Download the full mandate and report of the Audit Committee from the 2018 Information Circular to read more about membership, meetings and highlights of the Audit Committee's activities.
+Download the full report of the Audit Committee from the 2019 Information Circular to read more about membership, meetings and highlights of the Audit Committee's activities.

 For further detail, refer to Appendix E - Terms of Reference for Audit Committee from the Board Policy Manual.

 The mandate of the Corporate Governance Committee is to assist the Board in fulfilling its oversight responsibilities to ensure that the Company has an effective corporate governance regime.
 The Corporate Governance Committee is responsible for monitoring corporate governance developments, emerging best practices, and the effectiveness of our corporate governance practices.
 The Corporate Governance Committee is also responsible for identifying, recruiting, and recommending nominees for election as directors, providing ongoing education and development for directors, and overseeing Board and director evaluations.